Double-quantum-dot Andreev molecules: Phase diagrams and critical evaluation of effective models

 Due to the strong electronic interactions various competing effects emerge in DQD devices at once.
 In SC serial configurations, Kondo screening and superconductivity shape simultaneously the outcome.
 Parallel DQD configurations have on top an inherent potential of an additional third effect, namely the lead-mediated interactions between the constituent QDs \cite{Eickhoff-2018}.
 In this regard, two opposing scenarios are particularly notable.

 If the spatial distance between the two QDs is negligible compared to the SC coherence length $\zeta$ of their common lead, one may assume that a single screening channel is available to both QDs.
 Thus, a theoretical model of one BCS lead connected simultaneously to two QDs may be formulated, as schematically shown in Fig.~\ref{fig:models}(a).
 In the opposite limit, one may imagine the two QDs being physically far apart.
-Then, even if connected to a common lead, they will practically experience two independent screening channels already in a metallic case \cite{Eickhoff-2018}.
-To model such a situation with superconductivity present, two BCS channels, each coupled to a separate QD, as shown in Fig.~\ref{fig:models}(b), are required.
-Consequently, all lead-mediated interactions between QDs disappear and a relatively well-understood serial DQD scenario emerges effectively.
-Here, an extensive theoretical understanding already exists, which encompasses accurate non-perturbative results obtained via the Numerical Renormalization Group (NRG) or Quantum Monte Carlo (QMC) methods \cite{Zitko-2010,Zitko-2015,Zonda-2023} \footnote{If the study is limited only to the subgap properties, the recently developed surrogate model \cite{Baran-2023} might also be applied.}.
+Then, even if connected to a common lead, they will practically experience two independent screening channels already in the metallic case \cite{Eickhoff-2018}.
+Consequently, two BCS channels are required in the presence of superconducting correlations in the leads.
+They are each coupled to a separate QD, as shown in Fig.~\ref{fig:models}(b).

+In the latter scenario, all lead-mediated interactions between QDs disappear and a relatively well-understood serial DQD scenario emerges effectively.
+Here, an extensive theoretical understanding already exists, which encompasses accurate non-perturbative results obtained via the Functional and Numerical Renormalization Group (NRG) or Quantum Monte Carlo (QMC) methods \cite{Zitko-2010,Zitko-2015,Zonda-2023,Karrasch-2011} \footnote{If the study is limited only to the subgap properties, the recently developed surrogate model \cite{Baran-2023} might also be applied.}.
 The accumulated systematic knowledge even allowed the development of numerically inexpensive effective descriptions via simplistic models, such as zero bandwidth (ZBW) \cite{Bergeret-2006,Grove-Rasmussen-2018}, atomic limit (AL) \cite{Oguri-2004-al,Tanaka-2007,Meng-2009} and its generalized version (GAL) \cite{Zonda-2023}.
+While in ZBW, the $\mathbf{k}$-dependency of the lead is dropped, describing effectively all screening effects via single orbital, AL can be viewed as a $\Delta \rightarrow \infty$ description.
+Adding proper parameter rescallings in AL leads then to the GAL theory.